kylixerui/kylixerui/README.md

 - > INT : Same fandoms, friends of friends. etc
 > DNI : Rude people, Pedophiles, Racists, Islamoplobic, Transphobic, Homophobic, Sexists, Weird people.
 - > I wont accept any of your random friend requests.
-> i use emoticons sometimes. i also typo on purpose so i dont look dry :C
+> I use emoticons sometimes. i also typo on purpose so i dont look dry :C

 > nagito komaeda & maki harukawa kinnie. insane and cold at the same time hm?